biodunijelu/team_profile_generator/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

+## License
-© 2023 edX Boot Camps LLC.
+This project is licensed under the © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.